Kendall Jenner: Other ventures

-Beginning 2015, Jenner featured in a series of commercial ads for various products including Jenner's signature Pure Color Envy Matte Sculpting Lipstick.
+Beginning 2015, Jenner featured in a series of commercial ads for various products, including Jenner's signature Pure Color Envy Matte Sculpting Lipstick.
 In February 2016, Jenner and beauty blogger Irene Kim became guest editors for the Estée Edit, accompanied by a signature Eyeshadow Palette.

 In 2016, Jenner began a career as a photographer, her first published work was photographing and styling Kaia Gerber, daughter of supermodel Cindy Crawford, for the sixteenth anniversary issue of LOVE.

 In 2010, Jenner was cast in boy band One Call's Blacklight video along with Ashley Benson and Kevin McHale.
 In 2012, Jenner appeared as AJ on the Hawaii Five-0 episode "I Ka Wa Mamua".
 Jenner did voiceover for the character Strawberry in The High Fructose Adventures of Annoying Orange episode "Shakesparagus Speare", which aired on January 20, 2014.
 In August 2014, Jenner appeared in singer PartyNextDoor's video "Recognize" with sister Kylie Jenner and rapper Drake.
 Jenner made a cameo appearance in the heist film Ocean's 8, which was released on June 8, 2018.

 Seventeen magazine featured Kendall and Kylie Jenner as Style Stars of 2011 and selected them as "Style Ambassadors" for the magazine.
 In 2014, the Jenner sisters co-authored novel Rebels: City of Indra with ghostwriter Maya Sloan.
 On May 24, 2016, the Regan Arts division of Phaidon Press announced that the Jenner sisters, Elizabeth Killmond-Roman, and Katherine Killmond created Time Of The Twins as a sequel to Rebels: City Of Indra.

 Personal life

-Jenner started dating NBA player Blake Griffin in summer 2017.
-The two broke up in April 2018.
-Jenner was in an on-again-off-again relationship with NBA player Ben Simmons from June 2018 to February 2020.
-From June 2020 to October 2022, Jenner was in a relationship with NBA player Devin Booker.

-In November 2020, Jenner faced large public criticism after having a birthday party with a hundred plus attendance during the coronavirus pandemic.
-The party was attended by many celebrities, including Justin and Hailey Bieber, the Weeknd, and Winnie Harlow, despite Los Angeles County having a Safer-at-Home order in effect.
+In November 2020, Jenner faced significant public criticism after having a birthday party with a hundred plus attendance during the COVID-19 pandemic.
+The party was attended by many celebrities, including Justin and Hailey Bieber, the Weeknd, and Winnie Harlow, despite Los Angeles County having a stay-at-home order in effect.
 Jenner's mother responded to the criticism, telling Andy Cohen, "we are really responsible, and we make sure that everyone in our family and our closest friends are tested religiously.
 So, you know, we do what we can, we, we try to follow the rules."

+Jenner told Vogue magazine that she practices Transcendental Meditation (TM) to help clear her mind.
+"I had a lot of people in the industry say to me, 'I know you have a busy schedule—what do you do to stay calm, cool, and collected?'
+I was like, 'Um, nothing?'
+And then one day, when I was having a freak-out—I was having multiple freak-outs—I was like, OK, I'm going to try this.
+So I found this lady, she's awesome, she taught me TM, and I love it," she told the magazine.